Pshy0/pshy_merge/README.md

 - [ ] Split features related to teams from win conditions.
 For v0.8:
 - [ ] Display available rotations in alphabetic order.
+For v0.9:
+- [ ] "-- @mapmodule" to disable a module by default (so it's enabled only on games needing it).
+- [ ] SQUID GAME!!!!
 For 1.0:
 - [ ] Test all the current scripts and fix as many bugs as possible.
+- [ ] Test compatibility with scripts from other authors.
 - [ ] Create separate `master`, `prerelease` and `dev` public branches. `master` will only contain stable and tested scripts.
 For later (Tell me if you need those, so i can increase their priority):
 - [ ] Remove some dependencies, so you can add pshy features to your scripts without adding too many things.